NaixGames/Polycosmos/README.md

 - Weaponsanity: Weapons can be shuffled into the item pool, buying them from the store becoming a location.

 Victory conditions tweaks:
-- Minimum number of victories against Hades.
+- Minimum number of victories against Hades before finishing the game counts as victory.
-- Mininum number of victories with different weapons against Hades.
+- Mininum number of victories with different weapons against before finishing the game counts as victory.
-- Minimum number of keepsakes before finishing the game counts.
+- Minimum number of keepsakes before finishing the game counts as victory.
+- Minimum number of fated list completed before finishing the game counts as victory.

 Quality of Life:
 - Contractor have all upgrades available to buy from the start.
 Fated list available from start.
 Lounge available from the start.
 Brooker available from the start.
 Demeter can appear from the first run.